-The Competition Jury is unanimous in recommending the team of Moreau Kusunoki and Genton as the winner of the new Powerhouse International Design Competition.
+The Competition Jury is unanimous in recommending the team of Moreau Kusunoki and Genton as the winner of the Powerhouse Parramatta International Design Competition.

 The Jury found the proposal to be a standout, simple and elegant solution, with a strong identity derived from the building’s architecture and structure.
-The generosity of space, transparency and lightness of the structure created a ‘sense of joy’ that encapsulates the ambitions of the new Powerhouse.
+The generosity of space, transparency and lightness of the structure created a ‘sense of joy’ that encapsulates the ambitions of Powerhouse Parramatta.

 The public realm was considered to be generous and welcoming, with the potential to develop into an exceptional open space for Parramatta, incorporating a clear continuation of the civic link and connecting the city and the river.
 The design maximised the public realm and incorporated spectacular views of the surrounding city and landscape.